Simcoe Norfolk County Houses

 2 baths

 Hwy #3 to Ireland Rd, Turn right onto Victoria St, turn left onto Oakwood Avenue, follow to the corner of Potts Rd and Oakwood Ave.
-Welcome to 31 Oakwood Avenue, a solid all-brick bungalow in a quiet Simcoe neighbourhood.
-This very well maintained property is currently operating as a duplex-style
+Welcome to 31 Oakwood Avenue in Simcoe—a solid all-brick bungalow tucked into a quiet, family-friendly neighbourhood.
+Lovingly maintained and currently set

 5 beds